sigstore/docs/content/en/cosign/signing_with_blobs.md

 position: 109
 ---

 Cosign supports signing and verifying standard files and blobs (or binary large objects), in addition to containers.
 This topic discusses signing.
-For invormation on verifying see [verifying](/cosign/verifying.md).
+For information on verifying see [Verifying](/cosign/verify).

 ## Signing blobs as files in keyless mode